 Fante Flags are graphic and pictorial displays of scenes portrayed by the Fante people and Asafo warrior groups of the coastal and forest fringes of Ghana.

 The humble bead has been used for thousands of years in many cultures as a form of art, currency and decoration.
-Beads in all their forms, wooden, glass or clay are always a delightful detail, and I like to dress a room with jewellery as much as I do myself.
+Beads in all their forms, wooden, glass or clay are always a delightful detail, and I like to dress a room with jewelry as much as I do myself.